Ask Price: The price at which you can buy a CFD asset. It is typically higher than the bid price due to the spread.

 Pip: The smallest price movement in a currency pair, often equal to 0.0001 for most pairs.
 For example, if EUR/USD moves from 1.1000 to 1.1001, it has moved 1 pip.

-Lot: A standardized unit of measurement for the size of a trade, typically 100,000 units of the base currency in forex trading.
+Lot: A standardized unit of measurement for the size of a trade, typically 100,000 units of the base currency in forex CFD trading.
 There are also mini lots (10,000 units), micro lots (1,000 units), and nano lots (100 units).

-Equity: The total value of your trading account, including both your initial deposit and any unrealized profits or losses from open positions.
+Equity: The total value of your CFD trading account, including both your initial deposit and any unrealized profits or losses from open positions.

 Stop Loss: An order to close a trade at a predetermined price to limit potential losses.
 This helps manage risk by automatically closing a trade if the market moves against you.